U.S. regulator rejects Canadian National's voting trust to buy Kansas City Southern - Up News Info

 The U.S. rail regulator on Tuesday rejected a voting trust structure that would have allowed Canadian National Railway Co to proceed with its $29 billion proposed acquisition of U.S. peer Kansas City Southern .

-The decision was a blow to the deal that would create the first direct railway linking Canada, the United States and Mexico.
+The decision, which the regulator said was made over antitrust concerns, was a blow to the deal that would create the first direct railway linking Canada, the United States and Mexico.

 The voting trust would temporarily own Kansas City Southern without Canadian National exerting control.
 It would have allowed Kansas City Southern shareholders to receive and keep the $325 per share in cash and stock that Canadian National was offering, even if the combination was subsequently rejected by the regulator, the U.S. Surface Transportation Board (STB).